 Doing this increases the chances of being faced with duplicate content issues.

 We are all very well aware that Google (and other search engines) do not like to see duplicate content issues.
 If they do, your organic search rankings will take a tumble.

-How to get around this problem
+How best to get around these problems?

 It is crucial that you add a unique product description for each site you are selling on.

 In some cases, you may feel it necessary to use the manufacturer’s description.
 If you go down this route then at the very least adjust the wording of their description slightly.
 You can also use synonyms in order to create change.